 The country back then just wasn’t ready for Czech cuisine with a modern twist.
 “After ’89, all you could find here was fake French, fake Italian, fake Greek,” Pohlreich continued.
 “But we finally realized that you don’t have to be another nationality to be a good chef, and you don’t need to cook another country’s food to get respect.”

 Even after three lunches of the new cuisine in Prague, it still wasn’t all that clear to me what was uniquely Czech about its heritage.
-So I got in touch with Florentýna Zatloukalová, the chef-owner of the recently shuttered Bistro Florentýna, where, as Sahajdák had done at La Degustation, she used old Czech cookbooks for inspiration.
+So I got in touch with Florentýna Zatloukalová, the chef-owner of the now shuttered Bistro Florentýna, where, as Sahajdák had done at La Degustation, she used old Czech cookbooks for inspiration.
 “Those recipes call for a lot of spices that we rarely had in dishes growing up: star anise, thyme, fresh herbs,” Zatloukalová said, counting them off on her fingers at Galerie Café in Old Town, where we met for coffee.
 Zatloukalová went on to name primary ingredients that had disappeared from the Czech lands after the 1948 Communist coup: asparagus, fennel, and various kinds of lettuce.
 “For years we used only one type of lettuce—something similar to butter lettuce,” she said.
 “Nowadays we have rediscovered romaine, endive, arugula, and iceberg.”

 All these seemingly lost ingredients raise the question: Was Czech cuisine much more diverse than anyone knew?
 “It’s almost impossible to say,” said Zatloukalová.
 “Because we were part of the Habsburg Empire—which included Hungary, Italy, and parts of Croatia—it’s difficult to separate one cuisine from the other.”
 With such fluid boundaries within the old empire, ingredients circulated, becoming infused in the local dishes of what would become separate countries.
 Once borders were established, then closed off, under Communist rule, entire societies were kept in the dark about certain foods their recent ancestors had taken for granted.